2018 Obama Phone Message Re-Used in CV Mayor Campaign to Mislead Voters

 Investigative Reporter

-Someone is using a four-year old recording of President Barack Obama to deceive voters into thinking the former president has endorsed a candidate in this year’s race for Mayor of Chula Vista, but neither the candidate nor two independent committees supporting him are claiming responsibility for the calls.
+Someone is using a four-year-old recording of President Barack Obama to deceive voters into thinking the former president has endorsed a candidate in this year’s race for Mayor of Chula Vista, but neither the candidate nor two independent committees supporting him are claiming responsibility for the calls.

 The recorded telephone messages are in support of Ammar Campa-Najjar, one of six candidates running to lead the county’s second-largest city.